 Do you include unmarried partners, including same sex couples, in your aims?

-Our global overview of spouse and partner work authorisation indicates those countries where unmarried partners or same-sex spouses are recognized as accompanying family members.
+Our world map of mobile spouse and partner work authorisation indicates those countries where unmarried partners or same-sex spouses are recognised as accompanying family members.

 The recognition of unmarried or same-sex partners for immigration purposes may not correspond precisely with national legislation for wider purposes.
-For example, a country that does not recognize civil partnerships or gay marriages in its national legislation may recognize de facto partners as accompanying family members if they are recognised in their home country.
-By contrast, the USA recognizes same-sex spouses, but not opposite-sex unmarried partners even when they are recognised in their home country.
-In the case of diplomatic assignments, same-sex or unmarried partners may be recognized under bilateral agreements or de facto memoranda of understanding.
+For example, a country that does not recognise civil partnerships or gay marriages in its national legislation may recognise de facto partners as accompanying family members if they are recognised in their home country.
+By contrast, the USA recognises same-sex spouses, but not opposite-sex unmarried partners even when they are recognised in their home country.
+In the case of diplomatic assignments, same-sex or unmarried partners may be recognised under bilateral agreements or de facto memoranda of understanding.

 A landmark ruling at the European Court of Justice in 2018 resulted in improved rights for same-sex couples in the EU where one member of the couple is an EU citizen.
 Following the “Coman” judgement, in the context of enabling free movement of EU citizens for family reunification, recognition is given to the same-sex spouse in the destination Member State irrespective of whether that Member State allows same-sex marriage within its territory.